anvilproject/anvil-portal/content/ncpi/ncpi.md

  The mission of the NCPI is to drive interoperability among the genomic analysis platforms established by the NCI, NHLBI, NHGRI and the NIH Common Fund.

-This new interoperability effort is a collaboration between NIH representatives and team members from each platform.
+This new interoperability effort is a collaboration between NIH representatives, team members from each platform and researchers running driver projects to validate the interoperability approaches.

  <hero small>The NCPI will establish and implement guidelines and technical standards to empower end-user analyses across participating platforms and facilitate the realization of a trans-NIH, federated data ecosystem.</hero>